-Pattern synonyms are enabled by the flag -XPatternSynonyms.
+Pattern synonyms are enabled by the flag -XPatternSynonyms, which is required for both defining them and using them.
 More information and examples of view patterns can be found on the Wiki page.

 Pattern synonyms enable giving names to parametrized pattern schemes.
 They can also be thought of as abstract constructors that don't have a bearing on data representation.
 For example, in a programming language implementation, we might represent types of the language as follows: